PeterWangIntel/crosswalk-website/editing-the-wiki.md

 To edit content you need to have commit access to the crosswalk-website project.

+The Crossalk Wiki is inteneded to be viewed through the http://crosswalk-project.org/#wiki site, and not through the GitHub Wiki viewer.
+As such, some links may not work when viewing the wiki via GitHub.

 The wiki content hosted under the **contribute/** directory populates the [Contribute](#contribute) portion of the Crosswalk website.
 Similarly, the **documentation/** directory populates [Documentation](#documentation).